openspyrit/spyrit-examples/2025_hLSFM/Readme.md

     1. Using SPYRiT v2.4: Run`main_recon_net_mRFP-DsRed_14_all_slices.py`
     1. Using SPYRiT v3.1: Run `main_v3_recon_net_mRFP-DsRed_14_all_slices.ipynb`
 1. Run (the last sections of) `main_spectal_registration.py` to compensate for a spectral shift.
 The resulting hypercubes will be saved in the subfolder `.\Reconstruction\hypercube\*_shift\`.
 Note the script must be re run for each reconstruction method, modifing line 79 accordingly.
 1. Run `main_unmix_filter_EGFP-DsRed_14.py` to estimate the map of the different components (i.e., DsRed, EGFP, and autofluorescence) in the sample by both spectral filtering and spectral unmixing.
+Note the script must be re run for each reconstruction method, modifing line 47 accordingly.
     * The maps obtained by spectral filtering will be saved in the subfolder `.\Filtering_shift\`.
     * The quantitative abundance maps obtained by spectral unmixing will be saved in the subfolder `.\Unmixing_shift\`.
 1. Run `main_unmix_filter_mRFP-DsRed.py` to visualise the filter maps and quantitative maps in color.
 The resulting visualisations will be saved in the subfolder `.\Visualisation_shift\`.